alotofdavid/beem/docs/commands.md

   WebTiles, this is only useful if you play on multiple accounts and have set your nick within Sequell using the `!nick` command.
 You can set your Sequell nick in the [##crawl](http://webchat.freenode.net/?channels=##crawl) channel on Freenode.
-If you only play on one account, it's not necessary to set your nick with beem.
+If you only play on one WebTiles account, it's not necessary to set your nick with beem, since it will use your current account name for queries automatically.